Xiao-MoMi/Custom-Crops/README.md

 Season is now an important part of StardewValley Farming System.
 Crops only grow in a suitable season and inproper seasons will make crops into a dead stage.
-You can use greenhouse glass to allow them to grow all year.\
+You can use greenhouse glass to allow them to grow all year.
-Season change has two modes: Automatic and Command\
-You might use the command to change the season to sync another plugin's season, for example RealisticSeason.

 ### Fertilizer
 There are five templates of fertiziliers: \